beomjin-user/pitching-mechanics-analysis-using-a-phone/README.md

 ## Overview

-As a varsity baseball pitcher stuck in a velocity plateau, I wanted objective biomechanical feedback without access to expensive motion-capture systems (Rapsodo, TrackMan, etc.), which typically cost thousands of dollars and aren't practical for a high school athlete to use on a daily basis.
+I've played baseball since I was 10, and I pitch exclusively at the varsity level.
+For a long stretch, my velocity was stuck around 80 mph and wouldn't move no matter what I changed in my bullpens.
+Systems like Rapsodo and TrackMan exist to give exactly this kind of objective feedback, but they cost thousands of dollars — out of reach for a high schooler trying to fix his own mechanics session by session.
+Beyond the cost, I also just wanted to actually know my own numbers: what my hip-shoulder separation, stride, and extension really were, not just a coach's general impression from the mound.
 Coaches can watch a bullpen session and offer cues, but they can't tell you that your hip-shoulder separation was 15° instead of 30°, or that your stride shrank by 20cm between your first and fifteenth pitch of the day.
 That kind of precise, repeatable measurement usually requires a lab.

 So I built one — out of two phones.